abdul-1432/Portfolio_Certificate_Section/README.md

 ### Customization

-You can customize the appearance of your certificate section by editing the `certificates.md` file or by modifying the CSS styles in the `style.css` file.
+You can customize the appearance of your certificate section by editing the `certificates. md` file or by modifying the CSS styles in the `style.css` file.
 Feel free to adapt the structure and design to fit your personal preferences.

 ## Contributing